orkim/gpg-book/source/introduction.md

 The documentation is spotty..

-## What versions of GNU GPG should you be using?
+## What versions of GnuPG should you be using?

 2.1.x or greater!
 Sane defaults.

 ## What about earlier versions?

-You can still make use of these, but see the `Hardening Earlier Versions of GNU GPG` section for more details.
+You can still make use of these, but see the `Hardening Earlier Versions of GnuPG` section for more details.